loadingio/ldcover/README.md

 ## Spec. and structure

-A simple ldCover popup are built with following html structure:
+A simple ldcover popup are built with following html structure:

  * .ldcv          - topmost, fullscreen container
    * .base        - control the overall size and position for this box ( could be omit )
      *  .inner     - dialog container. constraint size. transition animation goes here

-one can decorate ldCover widgets by adding classes over the outmost element. following classes are defined by default:
+one can decorate ldcover widgets by adding classes over the outmost element. following classes are defined by default:

  * .ldcv.bare:
    - no covered bk.